ivvv/FFv2/README.md

 - an estimate of the source radial velocity (`RV`), the error associated to that estimate (`RV_ERR`) and a radial velocity flag (`RV_FLAG`); these are described in section [_Source radial velocity estimate_](#step5).<br/>
 For **mapping mode** the radial velocity, its error and flag are kept in separate extensions (see above);
 - the source extent (`S_EXTENT`) as classified from assessing the quality of the spectra in comparison to any associated PACS photometer maps (_pointLike_, _semiExtended_ or _extended_).
 This keyword is not available for **mapping mode**;
-- the calibration scheme used (`CAL_TYPE`, can be _pointSource_ or _extended_) and units of the data (`FLXUNIT` which can be Jy or W/m2/Hz/sr);
+- the calibration scheme used (`CAL_TYPE`, can be _pointSource_ or _extended_) and units of the data (`FLXUNIT` which can be `Jy` or `W/m2/Hz/sr`);
 - The metadata also reports if non-standard spectra were used, i.e. not the SPG product available in the _Herschel_ Science Archive, where either a Highly Processed Data Product (`HPD_USED` = True|False) or spectra that have been corrected for high background or foreground emission (`BGS_USED` = True|False) were used.
 More information on the HPDPs used by the FF can be found on the [SPIRE-S calibration targets](http://archives.esac.esa.int/hsa/legacy/HPDP/SPIRE/SPIRE-S/cal_targets) legacy page.
 The background subtracted data used for the FF can be found [in the _Herschel_ legacy area](http://archives.esac.esa.int/hsa/legacy/HPDP/SPIRE/SPIRE-S/BKGS/).
 These are only present for **sparse mode**;
 - Due to the close proximity of <sup>12</sup>`CO(7-6)` and `[CI](2-1)`, at 806.7 and 809.3 GHz respectively, a focused check is performed at the end of the Feature Finder process.
 If either of this pair is found to be missed by the iterative FF process, the position of the missed line and an improved estimate of its SNR is added to the catalogue and the metadata parameter `CI_CHECK` is set to 1 (True).

 ### <a name="safecat"></a>The SPIRE Automated Feature Extraction CATalogue: SAFECAT

-The SAFECAT contains all the features found from the catalogues per observation for SPIRE Spectrometer HR observations.
+The SAFECAT contains all the features found from the catalogues per observation for SPIRE Spectrometer HR sparse and mapping observations.
 SAFECAT is intended as an archive mining tool that can be searched by frequency, position, etc., to provide all SPIRE Spectrometer observations with significant features that match the search criteria.

-SAFECAT is distributed as a FITS table with the catalogue and its metadata in the first HDU.
+SAFECAT\_v1 contains only sparse observations and is distributed as a FITS table with the catalogue and its metadata in the first HDU.
 The table contains the following columns:

 - the name of the source observed (`object`);
 - whether the source is <em>point-like</em>, <em>semi-extended</em> or <em>extended</em>, categorised as explained above (`spatialExtent`);